jbsouthe/ApigeeAgentPlugin/README.md

 # Apigee AppDynamics Agent Plugin

 Apigee is a little tough to instrument.
 The maintainers have gone to some extremes to keep this code a bit obfuscated.
-I do hope this plugin and the examples within may hep reveal a bit about that implementation.
+I do hope this plugin and the examples within may help reveal a bit about that implementation.
 Please let me know if anything is missing.

 Thanks, John